popeadam/Kometa/docs/defaults/show/continent.md

 ## Color Style

-Below is a screenshot of the alternative Color (`color`) style which can be set via the `style` template variable.
+Below is a screenshot of the alternative Color (`color`) style which can be set via the `style` Template Variable.

 ![](../images/continent2.png)